RobbinLawHTMLCSS/html-css-1-demos/schedule.md

 - DEMO text-styling City of Edmonton Activities
 - google fonts
-- grabbing font families from photoshop files
+- grabbing font families from photoshop files using the Novels wireframe
-- grabbing text sizes from photoshop files
+- grabbing text sizes from photoshop files using the Novels wireframe
 - review exercise requirements/hints

 Exercise - Text Styling